rottalk

 I realized there was a whole language happening around me that I didn't speak.
 And worse, some of the words I thought I knew were apparently already “dead” and using them made me look like I was, quote, “trying too hard, Dad.”

 So I did what any reasonable Xennial software developer would do: I built a searchable, filterable, cringe-scored dictionary of teen slang with a translation engine.
 You know, normal dad stuff.
 (Xennial: born roughly 1977-1985.
 Too young for Gen X cynicism, too old for Millennial optimism.
 The Oregon Trail generation.
-We had analog childhoods and digital adulthoods and we're still processing it.)
+Analog childhoods, digital adulthoods, and still processing it.)

 How It Works